Persecution of Hindus: Mirpur massacre and Rajouri massacre

+Present-day South Asia

 India

+Post 1947, especially after the 1980s, there have been a number of attacks on Hindu temples and Hindus by Muslim militants in India.
+Prominent among them are the 1998 Chamba massacre, the 2002 fidayeen attacks on Raghunath temple, the 2002 Akshardham Temple attack allegedly perpetrated by Islamic terrorist outfit Lashkar-e-Taiba, resulting in many deaths and injuries.

 The Godhra train burning on 27 February 2002 killed 59 people, including 25 women and 15 child Hindu pilgrims.
 In 2011, the judicial court convicted 31 people saying the incident was a "pre-planned conspiracy".
 This event eventually led to escalation into the 2002 Gujarat riots.

 On 2 May 2003, eight Hindus were killed by a Muslim mob at Marad beach in Kozhikode district, Kerala.
 One of the attackers was also killed.
 The judicial commission that probed the incident concluded that members of several political parties were directly involved in planning and executing the killing.
 The commission affirmed "a clear communal conspiracy, with Muslim fundamentalist and terrorist organisations involved".
 The courts sentenced 62 Muslims to life imprisonment for committing the massacre in 2009.

-There have been a number of more recent attacks on Hindu temples and Hindus by Muslim militants in India.
-Prominent among them are the 1998 Chamba massacre, the 2002 fidayeen attacks on Raghunath temple, the 2002 Akshardham Temple attack allegedly perpetrated by Islamic terrorist outfit Lashkar-e-Taiba, and the 2006 Varanasi bombings (supposedly perpetrated by Lashkar-e-Taiba), resulting in many deaths and injuries.

 North-east

 In Tripura, in 2000 the National Liberation Front of Tripura (NLFT) attacked a Hindu temple and killed a spiritual leader there.
 They are known to have forcefully converted Hindus to Christianity.

-In Assam, members of the primarily Christian Hmar ethnic group have placed bloodstained-crosses in temples and forced Hindus to convert at gunpoint.

-In Meghalaya, in 2020 the Hynniewtrep National Liberation Council (HNLC) threatened Bengali Hindus to leave Ichamati and Majai regions.
+In Meghalaya, in 2020 the Hynniewtrep National Liberation Council (HNLC) gave an ultimatum to Bengali Hindus, from Bangladesh, to leave Ichamati and Majai regions.

+This was a response to a Khasi youth, identified as Lurshai Hynniewta, 35, a resident of Khliehshnong Sohra, who was attacked by non-tribals at Ichamati, died at Sohra CHC on Friday.
+The HNLC has seen a Hindutva connection in the killing of the Khasi youth.

 Punjab

+From the mid-1980s to the mid-1990s, there was an armed campaign by the militants of the Khalistan Movement for a separate Sikh state, and in this period of insurgency, there were many incidents of targeted killings of Hindus by the militants.
+There were multiple killings of Hindu bus passengers by the pro-Khalistan militants in the 1980s.
+Major incidents included the Lalru massacre of 38 Hindu bus passengers on 6 July 1987, by the Khalistan Commando Force militants near Lalru, Punjab, India.; and Fatehabad bus killings on 7 July 1987, in which 34 Hindus on two buses were killed.
+In most of these incidents, the attackers shot the Hindu passengers using automatic rifles.

-The period of insurgency in Punjab around Operation Blue Star saw clashes of the Sikh militants with the police, as well as with the Hindu-Nirankari groups resulting in many Hindu deaths.
-In 1987, 32 Hindus were pulled out of a bus and shot near Lalru in Punjab by Sikh militants.According to the former Chief Minister of Punjab, Captain Amarinder Singh, there were 35,000 Hindus killed during militancy in Punjab.
+According to the former Chief Minister of Punjab, Captain Amarinder Singh, there were 35,000 Hindus killed during militancy in Punjab.
+From K.P.S Gill's figures no more than 4,500 Hindus died in militancy.
+The data from court cases of the Supreme Court of India gives a lower death toll for Hindus at 3,817.